 Therefore, for practical purposes the Y2K Bug was assumed to attack computer systems as we clicked round to 2000, since we thought they would assume it was the same as 1900, and this made people think it was the start of the Millennium.
-In reality, this Millennium did not begin until the 1st of January, 2001, on this occasion, a Monday. ( A study of dates and how they work, re perpetual calendars and the ways in which the days of the week alter with the dates as years go by, will follow in another Hub ).
+In reality, this Millennium did not begin until Monday the 1st of January, 2001. ( A study of dates and how they work, re perpetual calendars and the ways in which the days of the week alter with the dates as years go by, will follow in another Hub ).

 Include me in